Category: UXID

 While some students spend part of the year in their co-op placement, coursework continues to build on previous knowledge with a focus on advanced UX methodologies and industry applications.
 Key classes include:

-• IDM Workshop (IDM371, IDM372): Work in team environments to analyze project requirements, develop a strategy for development, and utilize your design skills to present findings to the client.
-Build a high-fidelity interactive digital media prototype with a focus on usability testing.
+• IDM Workshop (IDM371, IDM372): Work in teams to analyze project requirements, strategize solutions, and develop high-fidelity prototypes with a usability focus.

 Skills You’ll Learn